 a.
 On a Fiscal Year basis when ER,F appropriations are available, the Army will provide to NASA an amount no greater than \$2 Million for the costs of response actions to be conducted during that Fiscal Year which are within the scope of this Agreement, as described in an annual work plan prepared by NASA in advance of each Fiscal Year for the projects.
 NASA agrees to execute response actions at Wallops Flight Facility sites listed in Attachment A to the extent it is funded to do so as outlined in the annual spend plan as described in this Agreement.
 The groundwater contamination that is included in Attachment A includes areas where the contamination may have originated from past activities during the period the property was under the jurisdiction of the Navy or from activities during the period the property has been under the jurisdiction of NASA or both.
-As soon as the Agencies have sufficient site characterization data to understand possible sources for the groundwater contamination included in Attachment A, they will meet and confer with the goal of agreement on a reasonable and fair allocation of the costs for response actions for this groundwater contamination.
-Once agreement is reached by the Agencies on this allocation, this Agreement and Attachment A will be amended to reflect the allocation of all future costs between the Agencies for responding to this groundwater contamination.
+As soon as the Agencies have sufficient site characterization data to understand possible sources for the groundwater contamination included in Attachment A, they will meet and confer with the goal of agreement on a reasonable and fair allocation of the Agencies on this allocation, this Agreement and Attachment A will be amended to reflect the allocation of all future costs between the Agencies for responding to this groundwater contamination.